friedelwolff/django-compression-middleware/README.rst

 such as HTML, JSON, etc.  For static file compression, have a look at other projects such as `WhiteNoise`_.

-Most browsers now support Brotli compresssion (check support status on `Can I use...
+Most browsers now support Brotli compression (check support status on `Can I use...
 Brotli`_).
 The middleware will choose the best compression method supported by the client.
 In order of preference: